huggingface/transformers/README.md

 #### Fine-tuning XLNet model on the STS-B regression task

 This example code fine-tunes XLNet on the STS-B corpus using parallel training on a server with 4 V100 GPUs.
-Parallel training is a simple way to use several GPU (but it is slower and less flexible than distributed training, see below).
+Parallel training is a simple way to use several GPUs (but is slower and less flexible than distributed training, see below).

 ```shell
 export GLUE_DIR=/path/to/glue